mozilla-l10n/localizer-documentation/src/products/firefox_desktop/testing.md

 ### Test the New Tab page and Contextual Feature Recommendations

 First of all, make sure that everything is correctly translated in `about:newtab`.
-That's the default page displayed when opening a new tab in Firefox.
+That’s the default page displayed when opening a new tab in Firefox.

 In order to test other features available for New Tab, it’s necessary to enable a *devtools* option: open `about:config`, search for `browser.newtabpage.activity-stream.asrouter.devtoolsEnabled` and set it to `true`.
 After that, in the top right corner of the New Tab page a small wrench icon will be displayed.